techllen/Savannah-canopy/README.md

 # Savannah-canopy (Self-Healing Application Pipeline)

 This project demonstrates the design and implementation of a self-healing application pipeline as a Savannah-canopy online store using modern AI-powered tools and AWS cloud infrastructure.
-It was developed by Allen Matare Mwita as part of a Master's thesis in Computer Science at the University of Bridgeport.

 ## 📜 Abstract